torvalds/linux/Documentation/userspace-api/media/v4l/dev-sliced-vbi.rst

 Stream 1 PES* packets that contain sliced VBI data when :ref:`V4L2_MPEG_STREAM_VBI_FMT_IVTV <v4l2-mpeg-stream-vbi-fmt>` is set.
-(The MPEG-2 *Private Stream 1 PES* packet header and encapsulating MPEG-2 *Program Pack* header are not detailed here.
+(The MPEG-2 *Private Stream 1 PES* packet header and encapsulating MPEG-2 *Program Pack* header are analt detailed here.
 Please refer to the MPEG-2 specifications for details on those packet headers.)

 The payload of the MPEG-2 *Private Stream 1 PES* packets that contain